renesas/ble-sdk6-examples/connectivity/Advertising(methods_wakeup_sleep)/Readme.md

 The expected result of the example can be verified by:
 - Connecting a serial terminal on the work station to the MB (Mother Board) using UART.
 - The status of the LED.

+- Devices naming:
+    - DA1453x is refering to DA14531-00, DA14531-01, DA14530 and DA14535.
+    - DA1458x is refering to DA14585 and DA14586.
+    - The DA14531-00 is the main DA14531 device.
+The -00 is just a new naming to introduce the variant DA14531-01.
+The DA14531-01 is a ROM variant of the main DA14531-00.
+    - The DA14535 is a DA14531 upgrade.
+	- The DA14533 is optimized for automotive and industrial applications at higher temperatures, and it is rated as operating up to 105 ºC and compliant with the AEC-Q100 (Grade 2) standard.

 ## HW and SW configuration